 Small claims cases in New Jersey are heard in the Small Claims Section (Superior Court, Special Civil Part).

 What is the statute of limitations period for filing a claim in small claims court in New Jersey?

 For information on New Jersey's statute of limitation periods for claims related to written contracts, oral contracts, injuries, and property damage, see Nolo's 50-state Statutes of Limitations chart.

 How long does the defendant have to answer the small claims court complaint?

-In New Jersey, the defendant may file a written answer within 35 days of service of the complaint, but only if a counterclaim is being filed.
-Otherwise, an answer is not required.
+In New Jersey, the defendant is not required to file a written answer, but any counterclaim must be filed within 35 days of service of the complaint.

 Are attorneys allowed in small claims court in New Jersey?